Parathyroid hormone-related protein: Humoral hypercalcemia of malignancy

 PTHrP is related in function to parathyroid hormone(PTH).
 When a tumor secretes PTHrP, this can lead to hypercalcemia.
 As this is sometimes the first sign of the malignancy, hypercalcemia caused by PTHrP is considered a paraneoplastic phenomenon.
 PTHrP is responsible for most cases of humoral hypercalcemia of malignancy.

 PTHrP shares the same N-terminal end as parathyroid hormone and therefore it can bind to the same receptor, the Type I PTH receptor (PTHR1).
 PTHrP can simulate most of the actions of PTH including increases in bone resorption and distal tubular calcium reabsorption, and inhibition of proximal tubular phosphate transport.
 PTHrP lacks the normal feedback inhibition as PTH.

 However, PTHrP has a less sustained action than PTH on PTHR1 activation, which may explain at least in part its reduced ability to stimulate 1,25-dihydroxyvitamin D (1,25(OH)2 vitamin D) production and indirectly intestinal calcium absorption through an action to increase circulating levels of 1,25(OH)2 vitamin D.

+Growth Plate

+PTHrP is found in the proliferative zone of the growth plate.
+It is one of the main proteins that regulates mesenchymal stem cell activity.
+Current research suggests that PTHrP promotes the proliferation of early-phase chondrocytes and inhibits their differentiation into hypertropic chondrocytes.
+It is involved in a negative feedback loop with Indian Hedgehog (Ihh).